Information for Visitors

 Dogs are also not allowed on Kebble Nature Reserve across which people must travel to get to the West Light.

-Rathlin Island Ferry Ltd require that dogs must be kept on a lead at all times while onboard, and they may ask owners to keep their dogs out on deck.
+Rathlin Ferry Ltd require that dogs must be kept on a lead at all times while onboard, and they may ask owners to keep their dogs out on deck.

 More generally, we emphasise that dogs on the island must be kept on a lead at all times, as there is otherwise a real danger to both livestock and wildlife (in particular ground nesting birds), and dog owners are expected to bag and bin their dog's excrement.